Today, I’ll explain exactly how to create the effect of a floating person in your photo.

 Now, we’ll remove the support prop by masking.
 Make sure you’ve selected the layer mask thumbnail.

 Closer to the body, you need to use a harder brush.
+This leaves clearer and more defined edges.

 Step 4: Add a Shadow

-Make sure the new layer is selected and use the Brush tool again to paint a shadow.
+Make sure the new layer is selected, and use the Brush tool again to paint a shadow.

 It really is a matter of trying out to see what looks best.
 You can use the original photo with the model for reference, by the way.